Teachers and School Staff

 Schools in Mind Network & Resources

 The Schools in Mind Network is run by the Anna Freud Centre, by joining the network your school will be able to access a range of free resources.
 This includes films to use in lessons, assembly plans as well as a range of films featuring experts talking about different mental health issues and giving advice aimed at teaching staff.
 Joining the network also enables you to keep up to date with the 'You're never to Young to Talk About Mental Health' campaign.
+The initiative has also produced a booklet focusing on supporting staff wellbeing in schools.

 For more information visit: http://www.annafreud.org/what-we-do/schools-in-mind/